 We came across a creaking wooden bridge running over some dry grass through which the melted snow formed a small gushing waterfall.
 And above which the gondolas glided towards the summit of Grindelwald First through the overcast sky.

 Huge clumps of snow formed tiny undulating hills along the slushy path partially hidden in the snow due to heavy snowfall previous night.

-We boarded back the gondola towards the First summit.
+We boarded back the gondola to Grindelwald First cable car station.
 One can also try a ride on the First Flyer and experience the adrenaline rushing free flow glide in the open air.